AntoineRtk/Variational-Auto-Encoder/README.md

 # Variational-Auto-Encoder
 Variational auto-encoders can be used to generate data.
-In this project, we made one to generate digits thanks to the MINST dataset.
+In this project, we made one to generate digits thanks to the MNIST dataset.

 The goal of a variational auto-encoder is to cluster data in the latent space in order that close points share the same properties.
 ![Graph](https://user-images.githubusercontent.com/97120816/166149231-8f88e9a8-dfbd-4204-857a-389867a6b54e.png)